EconometricsLibrary/EconometricsLibrary.github.io/README.md

 The *Econometrics Free Library Project* aims to distribute free and open access econometrics texts suitable for graduate education.
-Although the original plan was to produce these texts ourselves, time constraints have made that impractical, so we’ll focus on curation. (“We” is one tenure-track professor.)
 To that goal, this website has links to free econometrics resources, with a preference for explicitly open-access resources where possible.